 SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders Of Reata Pharmaceuticals, Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of February 18, 2022 - RETA

-To:All persons or entities who purchased or otherwise acquired securities of Reata Pharmaceuticals, Inc.("Reata" or the "Company") (RETA) - Get Reata Pharmaceuticals, Inc. Class A Report between November 9, 2020 and December 8, 2021 .
+To:All persons or entities who purchased or otherwise acquired securities of Reata Pharmaceuticals, Inc.("Reata" or the "Company") (RETA) - Get Reata Pharmaceuticals, Inc. Class A Report and/or sold Reata put options between November 9, 2020 and December 8, 2021 .
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Eastern District of Texas.
-To get more information go to: https://www.zlk.com/pslra-1/reata-pharmaceuticals-inc-loss-submission-form-2?wire=4 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
-There is no cost or obligation to you.
+To get more information go to:

 Reata Pharmaceuticals, Inc. NEWS - RETA NEWS